thomashopkins32/MachineLearningAlgorithms/README.md

 # Machine Learning Algorithms
-Implementations of machine learning algorithms
+Custom implementations of machine learning algorithms.
+The ones that only use `numpy` are task specific.

+## In Progress
+- LSTM
+- Vanilla Policy Gradient

 ## Includes
 - Neural Network